FrancisEgan/TodoApp/README.md

 - The API uses JWT token authentication.
 This secures our Todo endpoints and prevents users from accessing Todos that do not belong to them.
 - When we DELETE Todos, they are marked as IsDeleted and they will no longer be returned in GET requests.
 They still live in the database though, so we preserve all of our data.
 - For the user signup, no matter what email you enter the message always says 'Please check your email inbox to verify your account.' this is important because it prevents user enumeration.
+- The frontend uses React Query to add another caching layer that lives on the frontend, making the app even more performant - and allows the code to be much cleaner without now having to handle loading states.
 - The frontend uses a mobile friendly design so it is usable on all devices.
 - The frontend uses sass with css modules for clean, isolated styling.